 - You have the right to be treated with fairness, dignity and respect.

 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Other Inmates.

 To get this information, you must do a search for their driving history.

 Have you ever needed to find criminal records?
 Was it a difficult process?
-Did you search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal backgrounds and records, and your comments could help other people that are in the same situation.

 Click here to tell your story

 Everyone knows that the FBI keeps a list of the Ten Most Wanted Fugitives.
 In Sullivan County, the Sullivan County Sheriff’s Department maintains their own list of the top most wanted criminals in the county.